Chapter 32:

 “Each?”
 Sharzin finished.

-“Hey, now, I know it’s not a lot for bona fide adventurers, but it’s a good starting point for our adventuring rank—”
+“H-Hey, now," I began with a stammer.
+"I-I know it’s not a lot for bona fide adventurers, but it’s a good starting point for our adventuring rank—”

 “That’s amazing!”
 Aesandoral pulled me into a hug.

 Ooop—boobies.
-I thought as my face was buried into Aesandoral’s diminutive bosom.
-She squeezed me in tight as she continued to gush.
+I thought as I suddenly realized I had been buried in Aesandoral’s diminutive bosom.
+She squeezed me tightly, becoming more excited by the second, as she continued to gush overhead.

-The alcoholic vapours hanging from her every word were so strong that I felt myself getting lightheaded.
-Or at least that was the reason I was telling myself.
-And that it had nothing to do with the sudden, directed affection at all.
+The alcoholic vapours hanging from her every word were so strong that I felt myself becoming even more lightheaded.
+Or at least that was the reason I was telling myself, and that it had nothing to do with the sudden, directed affection at all.
+But I wouldn't move because, whether I was healing or the alcohol was preventing it, the mental dam seemed solid for the time being.

 “What assurances do we have from you, Ruby Oracle?”